SkPhilipp/records/README.md

 ```

 Note:
-- All data is stored in memory, there is no query language.
+- There is no query language.

 ### Deletes